A computational scientist, skier, outdoor enthusiast, husband, father, amateur photographer, and follower of Jesus who lives in Cambridge, MA.

 I am a follower of Christ Jesus and a member of Park Street Church in Boston, which I have attended since the beginning of grad school, and where I volunteer as a scientific writing instructor for international scholars in the ESL program.

-I love spending time outdoors and my absolute favorite thing to do is ski.
-When I daydream, it’s usually about skiing.
-While waiting for ski season during the summer, I enjoy hiking, backpacking, and finishing, and have hiked nearly all of the New England 4000-footers.
+I love spending time outdoors and my favorite activity is skiing.
+While waiting for ski season during the summer, I also enjoy hiking, backpacking, and finishing, and I have hiked nearly all of the New England 4000-footers.